Arthi-chaud/LinkedLists/README.md

-# Victor
+# LINKED LISTS

-Victor is a C library which lets you using your data in linked-lists-type containers/vectors
+LINKED LISTS is a C library which lets you manage your data in linked-lists-type containers/vectors

 With this library, you don't have to worry about manually allocating (or freeing) memory.
 Everything can be done using the given set of functions.